The McDonald College welcomes the Human Rights Commission’s review of gymnastics

 Ms Kohler said, “being a comprehensive school we have the advantage of observing students in the classroom in addition to the dance studio, this provides an extra layer of protection for the young athletes and performers in our care”.

 “Gymnastics and ballet are both extremely competitive pursuits and vigilance is required to ensure our young people are not pushed to perform beyond their age and skill level.”

-The McDonald College has been training ballet dancers and other performing artists continuously for 95 years, as such it is one of the nation’s most experienced elite sports facilities.
+The McDonald College has been training ballet dancers and other performing artists continuously for 95 years, as such it is one of the nation’s most experienced performance sports facilities.

 Lauren Klemt is the founder of Rhythmic Academy of Sydney, which is partnering with The McDonald College to deliver rhythmic gymnastics education.